Animal welfare in the United Kingdom

 Animal welfare in the United Kingdom relates to the treatment of animals in fields such as agriculture, hunting, medical testing and the domestic ownership of animals.
 It is distinct from animal conservation.

-Around 7% of the population, or about 4.7 million people, do not eat fish or meat.
+In 2025, around 7% of the population, or about 6.25 million people, said that they do not eat fish or meat.
 According to research by the RSPCA, seven in 10 children in 2024 owned a pet (71%), as did half the adult population (52%).
-That same year, a majority of British people, or 68%, described themselves as animal lovers.
+In 2025, a majority of British people, or 71%, described themselves as animal lovers.